 In summary, staff is proposing a balanced budget that has estimated total revenues of \$16,528,214, which includes \$13,853,500 of operating revenues, \$2,000,000 of capacity charges (facilities fees), and \$674,714 of other non-operating revenues.
-The estimated total operating expenses of \$15,445,197 are balanced with operating revenues and other non-operating revenues, which provide for a contribution of \$1,083,017 to capital replacement reserves.
+The estimated total operating expenses of \$15,338,271, less depreciation expense of \$2,554,000, are balanced with operating revenues and other non-operating revenues, providing for a contribution of \$1,743,943 to capital replacement reserves.
 The budgeted expenses include changes in wages and benefits, power costs, and purchases of California State Water Project (SWP) water, among other things.
 The fiscal year 2019 budget utilizes the same assumptions as the 2018 budget including projected actuals from the prior period as a basis.